tinymce/tinymce-docs/enterprise/check-links-and-embed-media/mediaembed-server-integration.md

 ---
 layout: default
-title: Integrating with the Media Embed Server
+title: Integrating with the Enhanced Media Embed Server
-description: Using the Media Embed server with non-public content such as a corporate CMS.
+description: Using the Enhanced Media Embed server with non-public content such as a corporate CMS.
 keywords: enterprise pricing video youtube vimeo mp3 mp4 mov movie clip film link linkchecking linkchecker mediaembed media
 ---

 Websites like [Facebook](https://developers.facebook.com/docs/plugins/oembed-endpoints) and [Instagram](https://www.instagram.com/developer/embedding/) expose an [oEmbed](http://oembed.com/) endpoint for developers to utilise.
 The [Iframely](https://iframely.com/) service creates embeds from websites on the public Internet.
-For content on private networks, such as a corporate CMS, this document outlines how to enrich the content or build an API that the Media Embed server can utilise to create rich hyperlinks.
-We'll also provide some information about the Media Embed server's summary cards.
+For content on private networks, such as a corporate CMS, this document outlines how to enrich the content or build an API that the Enhanced Media Embed server can utilise to create rich hyperlinks.
+We'll also provide some information about the Enhanced Media Embed server's summary cards.

-There are three options for enhancing the embeds created for private content by the Media Embed server:
+There are three options for enhancing the embeds created for private content by the Enhanced Media Embed server:

 * Annotate content with [Open Graph](http://ogp.me/) or other meta tags
 * Develop your own custom endpoint that returns JSON in the oEmbed format
-* Develop your own custom endpoint that returns JSON in the Ephox Media Embed format
+* Develop your own custom endpoint that returns JSON in the Ephox Enhanced Media Embed format

 ## A note on cookies & authentication

-If the content or endpoint is on the same domain as the Media Embed server, cookies will be forwarded to that server.
+If the content or endpoint is on the same domain as the Enhanced Media Embed server, cookies will be forwarded to that server.
 This should reuse the existing login of the user in a CMS environment.

 As an example:

-* The Media Embed server is accessible at `http://mydomain.example.com/media`
+* The Enhanced Media Embed server is accessible at `http://mydomain.example.com/media`
 * Your custom oEmbed endpoint is accessible at `http://mydomain.example.com/endpoint`
 * You have already signed into your CMS at `http://mydomain.example.com/cms`
 * You embed content from `http://mydomain.example.com/cms/secretcontent` that normally requires authentication to access
-* Because your content, oEmbed endpoint and Media Embed server are all on the same domain, `http://mydomain.example.com/cms/secretcontent` is embeddable using cookie passthrough
+* Because your content, oEmbed endpoint and Enhanced Media Embed server are all on the same domain, `http://mydomain.example.com/cms/secretcontent` is embeddable using cookie passthrough

 ## Annotate content with Open Graph or other meta tags

 ### Opengraph

-If your content is marked up with Open Graph tags and is accessible with a HTTP GET request from the Media Embed server, then business card style embeds will be created based on your content.
+If your content is marked up with Open Graph tags and is accessible with a HTTP GET request from the Enhanced Media Embed server, then business card style embeds will be created based on your content.

 > **Note:** If Iframely is enabled in the configuration, then the Open Graph look up will be performed by Iframely.
 Iframely requires that the content be publicly accessible on the Internet.